sww1235/Dream-Home-wizards-tower/README.md

 [WL 72º RGBW LED](https://www.thelightsource.com/products/wl-series-led-fixture-109)
 fixtures (12 per 20A 120V circuit)

+Additional RGBW tape under the lip of the stairs/RGBW led spots mounted on the wire of the railings.

 Lots of greenery and hanging plants/vines on walls.
 Some used for partitions.

 Bathrooms on outside of house have windows

+## Outlet planning

+### Ground floor

+2 lighting circuits in ceiling for WL lights, at least 2 more circuits in ceiling for other stuff like powered speakers, etc.

 ## Ground floor